salsa-rs/salsa/book/src/tutorial/accumulators.md

 # Defining the parser: reporting errors

 The last interesting case in the parser is how to handle a parse error.
-Because salsa functions are memoized and may not execute, they should not have side-effects, so we don't just want to call `eprintln!`.
+Because Salsa functions are memoized and may not execute, they should not have side-effects, so we don't just want to call `eprintln!`.
 If we did so, the error would only be reported the first time the function was called, but not on subsequent calls in the situation where the simply returns its memoized value.

-salsa defines a mechanism for managing this called an **accumulator**.
+Salsa defines a mechanism for managing this called an **accumulator**.
 In our case, we define an accumulator struct called `Diagnostics` in the `ir` module:

 ```rust